SritomaK/Bootcamp-Final-Project/README.md

 - Evaluation: The models were assessed using metrics like accuracy, precision, recall, and F1-score.

 - Model Validation with New Restaurant Data: To ensure the robustness and practical applicability of our models, they were validated using a separate dataset of newly established restaurants.
 This step was crucial to test the model's predictive power in real-world scenarios and to refine it for better accuracy in forecasting the success of new entries in the market.
+## Technologies Used
+- Python
+- Pandas, NumPy (Data Manipulation)
+- Matplotlib, Seaborn (Data Visualization)
+- Scikit-learn (Model Building and Evaluation)
+- Jupyter Notebook (Development Environment)
+## Results
+The project's investigation into the Zomato dataset yielded insightful outcomes, particularly regarding the predictors of restaurant success.
+Key findings are summarized as follows:

+Highly Predictive Factors: The model identified cost for two, cuisine type, and services like online order and table booking as the most influential factors in determining a restaurant's success on Zomato.
+These elements showed a significant correlation with customer popularity and satisfaction.

+Model Performance: The predictive model Random Forest, leveraging these key determinants, exhibited fairly strong accuracy in estimating a restaurant's potential success.
+Their performance was particularly notable in scenarios involving the introduction of new restaurants on the platform.